hebasto/bitcoin/doc/build-freebsd.md

 ###### libqrencode

-The GUI can encode addresses in a QR Code.
-To build in QR support for the GUI, install `libqrencode`.
-Skip if not using the GUI or don't want QR code functionality.
+The GUI can encode addresses in a QR code.
+To build in QR code support for the GUI, install libqrencode:
 ```bash
 pkg install libqrencode
 ```
+Skip this step if not using the GUI or do not want QR code functionality.
+In the latter case, pass `-DWITH_QRENCODE=OFF`.

 ---

 #### Notifications